xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 *Figure 31.
 LinPEAS banner from the PostgreSQL-derived shell.*

-LinPEAS displayed a long list of kernel-related CVE candidates and a process/file inspection.
-I retained this as potential research material, not proof that the listed CVEs were exploitable in my exact environment.
+LinPEAS produced a long list of kernel-related CVE candidates and process/file information.
+I kept those screenshots so I could revisit the leads and understand which ones mattered for this old system.

 ![Figure 32: Kernel-version-related exploit candidates listed by LinPEAS; these were not validated.](images/32-postgres-linpeas-kernel-cve-candidates.png)